Author: Vlatka Vuković, Co-founder and Lead Consultant at Horvath Wolf d.o.o. CIPP/E, ISO 27001 LA, ISO 9001 LA

 Is there a better feeling than planning a vacation?

-Personally, the process of planning a vacation is just as precious as the vacation itself.
+Personally, the process of planning a vacation is just as precious as the vacation itself, just as much as retelling vacation stories to the dearest people afterward, describing all the new places I’ve visited.

 What follows is a series of professional and private experiences taken from the perspective of a privacy geek on vacation.